COVID-19: Early release of $10,000

 If you choose to make a withdrawal, please note that it can take time to process.
 If you need the money for something important, please call us on 1800 222 071 so we can get the ball rolling.

 In certain situations - such as severe financial hardship, compassionate grounds or terminal illness - you may be able to access your super early.

 Illness or injury

-You may be able to access your account balance if you've stopped working due to an illness or injury.
+If you have insurance with TWUSUPER, you may be able to access your account balance if you've stopped working due to an illness or injury.

-Most members receive insurance through TWUSUPER when they join the Fund.
 Insurance benefits are in addition to your account balance.

 Super and redundancy